-This financial report is designed to provide a general overview of Sebastian Inlet District's finances for all those with an interest.
+This financial report is designed to provide a general overview of Sebastian Inlet District's finances and to demonstrate the District's accountability.
 Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Sebastian Inlet District, 114 Sixth Avenue, Indialantic, Florida 32903.